Thomas Merton: Writer

 In 1948 The Seven Storey Mountain was published to critical acclaim, with fan mail to Merton reaching new heights.
 Merton also published several works for the monastery that year, which were: Guide to Cistercian Life, Cistercian Contemplatives, Figures for an Apocalypse, and The Spirit of Simplicity.
 That year Saint Mary's College (Indiana) also published a booklet by Merton, What Is Contemplation?
 Merton published as well that year a biography, Exile Ends in Glory: The Life of a Trappistine, Mother M. Berchmans, O.C.S.O.
 Merton's abbot, Dunne, died on August 3, 1948, while riding on a train to Georgia.
 Dunne's passing was painful for Merton, who had come to look on the abbot as a father figure and spiritual mentor.
 On August 15 the monastic community elected Dom James Fox, a former US Navy officer, as their new abbot.
-In October Merton discussed with him his ongoing attraction to the Carthusian and Camaldolese Orders and their eremitical way of life, to which Fox responded by assuring Merton that he belonged at Gethsemani.
+In October Merton discussed with him his ongoing attraction to the Carthusian and Camaldolese orders and their eremitical way of life, to which Fox responded by assuring Merton that he belonged at Gethsemani.
 Fox permitted Merton to continue his writing, Merton now having gained substantial recognition outside the monastery.
 On December 21 Merton was ordained as a subdeacon.
 From 1948 on, Merton identified himself as an anarchist.

 On January 5, 1949, Merton took a train to Louisville and applied for American citizenship.
 Published that year were Seeds of Contemplation, The Tears of Blind Lions, The Waters of Siloe, and the British edition of The Seven Storey Mountain under the title Elected Silence.
-On March 19, Merton became a deacon in the Order, and on May 26 (Ascension Thursday) he was ordained a priest, saying his first Mass the following day.
+On March 19, Merton became a deacon in the order, and on May 26 (Ascension Thursday) he was ordained a priest, saying his first Mass the following day.
 In June, the monastery celebrated its centenary, for which Merton authored the book Gethsemani Magnificat in commemoration.
 In November, Merton started teaching mystical theology to novices at Gethsemani, a duty he greatly enjoyed.
 By this time Merton was a huge success outside the monastery, The Seven Storey Mountain having sold over 150,000 copies.
-In subsequent years Merton would author many other books, amassing a wide readership.
-He would revise Seeds of Contemplation several times, viewing his early edition as error-prone and immature.
-A person's place in society, views on social activism, and various approaches toward contemplative prayer and living became constant themes in his writings.
+It is on National Review's list of the 100 best nonfiction books of the twentieth century.